theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 ### Width of images and tables

-Third, and last property-based test presented here checks if every "object" (image or table) with specified layout has correct width in output:
+Third, and the last property-based test presented in this entry checks if every "object" (image or table) with specified layout has correct width in output:

     [<Property>]
     let ``objects with specified layout have correct width`` topic =